 Changes in sense of taste or loss of appetite

 You may notice changes in your sense of taste or lose your appetite while you’re having imatinib.
 This can be mild and may only last a few days.
 You can ask to see a dietitian or specialist nurse at your hospital if it doesn’t improve.
 They can give you advice on improving your appetite and coping with taste changes.

 Tell your doctor if you are finding it difficult to sleep.

 You may feel more tired than usual during and after your treatment.
 Try to pace yourself and get as much rest as you need.
 It can help to balance this with some gentle exercise, such as short walks.
 If you feel sleepy, don’t drive or operate machinery.

 It’s important to let your doctor know straight away if you feel unwell or have any severe side effects, even if they’re not mentioned above.

-If you’re admitted to hospital for a reason not related to the cancer, it’s important to tell the doctors and nurses looking after you that you are having imatinib treatment.
-You should tell them the name of your cancer specialist so that they can ask them for advice.
+If you need to go into hospital for any reason, always tell the doctors and nurses that you are having treatment with imatinib.
+You shouldn’t stop or restart imatinib without advice from your cancer doctor.
+Tell them the name of your cancer doctor so they can ask them for advice.